-Targeted Home Buying : 273 Cities For Real Estate Investors
+268 Cities : Precision Home Buying For U.S. Real Estate Investors

 It's not just the housing market that's heating up nationwide -- the broader U.S. economy is, too.

-According to the National Association of Homebuilders (NAHB), 273 U.S. metropolitan areas are showing "measurable and sustained growth" this April, up from fewer than one hundred last fall, and more than nine times the count of just 18 months ago.
+According to the National Association of Homebuilders (NAHB), 268 U.S. metropolitan areas are showing "measurable and sustained growth" this month, which is more than double the count from last fall.